Gaussian beams and caustic avoidance in gravitational optics: A Summary: Reduced Hamiltonian optics on a symplectic phase space

 Likewise, one can reverse the situation and consider the case where the bundle is initiated at the source location.
 Then, the luminosity distance is given by

-The frequency factors in eqs.~(\ref{eq:D_A_B}) and (\ref{eq:D_L_B}) appear due to the solid angles being defined with respect to proper length as in eq.~(\ref{eq:solid_angle}).
-Namely, one needs to use the relationship $dv=\omega dl$ in order to use the correct parameterization in the definition of the solid angle \footnote{We should also note that, matrix $\mathbf{B}$ is often denoted by the letter $\boldsymbol{\mathcal{D}}$ in the literature and it is referred to as the Jacobi matrix.
-This is mainly because of the fact that only bundles starting from a vertex point are considered in the cosmological distance calculations.
-The physical importance of the total ray bundle transfer matrix and its extensions were appreciated only in a few studies \citep{Fleury:2013sna,Fleury:2014gha,Korzynski:2019oal,Grasso:2019,Serbenta:2021tzv,Korzynski:2024jqt}.}.
+The frequency factors in (\ref{eq:D_A_B}) and (\ref{eq:D_L_B}) appear due to the solid angles being defined with respect to proper length as in (\ref{eq:solid_angle}).
+Namely, one needs to use the relationship $\omega dv= dl$ in order to use the correct parameterization in the definition of the solid angle \footnote{We should also note that, matrix $\mathbf{B}$ is often denoted by the letter $\boldsymbol{\mathcal{D}}$ in the literature and it is referred to as the Jacobi matrix.
+This is mainly because of the fact that only bundles starting from a vertex point are considered in the standard cosmological distance calculations.
+The physical importance of the total ray bundle transfer matrix and its extensions were appreciated only in a few studies \cite{Fleury:2013sna, Fleury:2014gha, Korzynski:2019oal, Grasso:2019, Serbenta:2021tzv, Korzynski:2024jqt}.}.

-Now, it is clear that once the determinant of $\mathbf{B}$ becomes zero, the cross--sectional area of the bundle collapses to a point or a line and the distance estimations become impossible.
-Therefore, by assuming that ${\rm{det}}\mathbf{B} \neq 0$, one guarantees that there are no caustic points throughout propagation of the null bundle \citep{Perlick:2010}.
-This is equivalent to the free canonical transform criteria given in eq.~(\ref{eq:free_can_trans}) which leads one to the Hamilton--Jacobi equations (\ref{eq:HamiltonJacobi_cl}).
+Now, it is clear that once the determinant of $\mathbf{B}$ becomes zero, the cross-sectional area of the bundle collapses to a point or a line and the distance estimations become impossible.
+Therefore, by assuming that ${\rm{det}}\mathbf{B} \neq 0$, one guarantees that there are no caustic points throughout propagation of the null bundle \cite{Perlick:2010}.
+This is equivalent to the free canonical transform criterion given in (\ref{eq:free_can_trans}) which leads one to the Hamilton-Jacobi equation (\ref{eq:HamiltonJacobi_cl}).

+Here, we emphasize two things: (i) the caustics in question are the ones of an instantaneous wavefront rather than the global wavefront.
+The caustics of the latter is defined through the set of all points where the null cone ceases to be an immersion, i.e., a submanifold of the spacetime manifold.
+In that case, one needs to study the entire celestial sphere of the observer and its conjugate points.
+In our case, we are interested in only a small section of the wavefront and accordingly the criterion ${\rm{det}}\mathbf{B} = 0$ is sufficient to study the local effects. (ii) In general relativity, light bundles are non-twisting at the geometric optics limit.
+For generic null bundles that do not represent light, twist prevents the cross-sectional area to become zero \cite{Perlick:2010}.
+In that case ${\rm{det}}\mathbf{B} = 0$ would not provide the sufficient condition to define the caustics of the bundle in question.